XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 * Spaghetti Code (this one i wont fix :P , this was only my side lil project for my uni assignment but ill try to maintain it as long as possible)
 * Still cant detect old Honeypot folder (for now just delete any hidden folder that you dont make manually when the app/script doest running)
 * Whitelist still hardcoded on code (i will try to find a work-around)
+* You need Sigcheck from sysinternals for the TrustGuard else it will crash

 # To Be Added (Ideas)
 * Machine-Learning (this might take a long time because i need to learn about ML and create a custom Dataset)